Maiden Erlegh Park

 Earley Town Council does have a bye-law in place which politely requests residents to keep their dogs on leads around the Reserve, both for the benefit of the wildlife and other users of the areas.
 Please ensure if you are walking your dog you respect this ruling and keep your dog on a lead.
 Thank you

 The Park is in several “parcels” which are described on the several Interpretation Boards around the site: The Lake Area, between Instow Road and Lakeside is managed under the Reservoirs Act and is inspected by a Consultant Engineer once or twice each year.
-Records have to be kept on water levels, condition of the Weir etc. aspects which are inspected by the Engineer.
+Records have to be kept on water levels, condition of the Weir etc, aspects which are inspected by the Engineer.

 The Park Rangers in conjunction with the Earley Volunteer Group have made a Tern Nesting Platform which was launched and put into place behind the Island on the 28th January 2016.
-It is hoped it will attract nesting Terns, rather than just seeing the birds coming into feed.

 Launch of the Tern Nesting Platform